 Ivalo is a village located near Ivalo River in Lapland, Northern Finland.
 As of the 2019 census, it has a population of over 6,900.
 It isn’t as famous as other destinations in Finland, but don’t let that fool you, because the activities and things to do here will definitely wow the travel enthusiast in you!
-It is close to the famous resort village called Saariselkä.
+Ivalo is close to the famous resort village called Saariselkä.
 Tourists from all over the world flock to this part of Finland mainly because of the many snow sports opportunities such as skiing, snowboarding, and sledding.
 Aside from winter sports, there are also hiking trails that travelers can explore.
 During the summer, activities that you can enjoy include canoeing, fishing, mountain biking, and gold panning.
+There are great places to stay as well, including Airbnb vacation rentals.
 Whether you want to play snow sports, hike the trails, or maybe witness the famous Midnight Sun, we’re giving you a few more ideas on how to spend your time in this part of Finland, so definitely check out these top things to do in Ivalo, Finland!

 Aurora Borealis, also known as the Northern Lights, is a phenomenon caused when charged particles from the sun enters the Earth’s magnetic field.
 The collision in our atmosphere is what produces these magical lights.
 Ivalo being in Lapland is one of the best places to see the Northern Lights, so you should definitely check out the skies, especially if you’re going here in the months of September and March.
 There are several Aurora Borealis tours to join if you want to watch this spectacular phenomenon with other people.